-The device operates in normal mode and UVLO mode.
-See Section 7.3.1 for more information on UVLO operation mode.
-In normal mode when the V{DD} and V{HB-HS} are above UVLO threshold, the output stage is dependent on the states of the HI and LI pins.
+When the device is enabled, the device operates in normal mode and UVLO mode.
+See Section 7.3.2 for more information on UVLO operation mode.
+In normal mode when the $V{DD}$ and $V{HB-HS}$ are above UVLO threshold, the output stage is dependent on the states of the EN, HI and LI pins.
 The output HO and LO will be low if input state is floating.